XY-Coin/XYCoin/README.md

-# The Stipend
+# The XYCoin

-We introduce you a new cryptocoin called Stipend.
+We introduce you a new cryptocoin called XYCoin.
-Stipend is a safe, anonymous, fast and highly profitable coin with Masternodes and advanced reward system with Long-Term Development & Support.
+XYCoin is a safe, anonymous, fast and highly profitable coin with Masternodes and advanced reward system with Long-Term Development & Support.
 Welcome to the future!

 ## Main futures: